fps/guix-ipfs-cache/README.md

 Once a directory reaches a certain size, adding it recursively with <code>ipfs add</code> becomes slow as a dog (disk IO alone being a bottleneck).
 Also just keeping all files on disk is using up precious disk space while the promise of ipfs is that the swarm can take over hosting "responsibility".
 Luckily there is a way to add entries to a directory object directly without having to rerun <code>ipfs add -r</code> over and over again.

+TODO: implement and document this section's content ;)